broadinstitute/gatk-sv/website/docs/modules/combine_batches.md

 :::

 #### `cohort_name`
 Cohort name.
-May be alphanumeric with underscores.
+The guidelines outlined in the [sample ID requirements](/docs/gs/inputs#sampleids) section apply here.

 #### `batches`
 Array of batch identifiers.
 Should match the name used in [GatherBatchEvidence](./gbe#batch).
 Order must match that of [depth_vcfs](#depth_vcfs).